sascanagl/DialogServer/README.md

 ### The Dialog Engine Data and Documentation

-The data used by this unique dynamic dialog engine is stored and described in the ```./server/dialog/```  and ```./client/<game>/data/``` directories.
+The data used by this unique dynamic dialog engine is stored and described in the ```./server/dialog/``` and ```./client/<instance>/data/``` directories.

 ## Reusable Dialog Engine
-The overall DialogEngine logic is intended to be reusable--supporting different games, game logic, and conversations.
-The content and documentation is currently being revamped as the some of the functionality and data is now up on the Server instead of in the client.
+The overall DialogEngine logic is entirely reusable--supporting different games, game logic, and conversations available simultaneously.

 ## The 'logic' behind dynamic dialog
 [CoreLogicTable](./__CoreLogTable.md): As mentioned, this is my experimentation in implementing a game engine logic tree as I remember seeing it in the Oblivion World Construction Kit.